Goal-directed graph construction using reinforcement learning: Related Work and Discussion

-\paragraph{Network Resilience.} Network resilience was first discussed by~\citet{albert_error_2000}, who examined the average shortest path distance as a function of the number of removed nodes.
-Analyzing two scale-free communication networks, they found that this type of network has good robustness to random failure but is vulnerable to targeted attacks.
-A more extensive investigation by~\citet{holme_attack_2002} analyzed the robustness of several real-world networks as well as some generated by synthetic models using a variety of attack strategies.
+\paragraph{Network Resilience.} Network resilience was first quantified by the average shortest path distance as a function of the number of removed nodes~\cite{albert_error_2000}.
+Analysing two scale-free communication networks, the authors found that this type of network has good robustness to random failure but is vulnerable to targeted attacks.
+A more extensive investigation~\cite{holme_attack_2002} analysed the robustness of several real-world networks as well as some generated by synthetic models using a variety of attack strategies.
 Another area of interest is the analysis of the phase transitions of the graph in terms of connectivity under the two attack strategies \cite{cohen_resilience_2000,cohen_breakdown_2001}.
 Optimal network topologies have also been discovered -- for example, under the objective of resilience to both failures and attacks, the optimal network has a bi-modal or tri-modal degree distribution~\cite{valente_two-peak_2004,tanizawa_optimization_2005}.
 There exists evidence to suggest that the topological robustness of infrastructure systems is correlated to operational robustness~\cite{soleRobustnessEuropeanPower2008}.
 More broadly, the resilience of systems is highly important in structural engineering and risk management~\cite{cimellaroFrameworkAnalyticalQuantification2010,ganinOperationalResilienceConcepts2016}.